 Anything which increases the number of people infected by each infectious person, such as ineffective treatment because of drug resistant TB, reduces the overall effect of the main TB prevention efforts.
 The presence of TB and HIV infection together also increases the number of people infected by each infectious person.
 As a result it is then more likely that globally the number of people developing active TB will increase rather than decrease.

-There is a vaccine for TB, but it makes only a small contribution to TB prevention, as it does little to interrupt the transmission of TB among adults.
+There is a vaccine for TB, but it makes only a small contribution to TB prevention.
+It does little to interrupt the transmission of TB among adults.

-The TB vaccine called Bacillus Calmette-Guerin (BCG) was first developed in the 1920s.
-It is one of the most widely used of all current vaccines, and it reaches more than 80% of all new born children and infants in countries where it is part of the national childhood immunization programme.1BCG vaccine, WHO, 2011, www.who.int/biologicals/areas/vaccines/ However, it is also one of the most variable vaccines in routine use.
+The vaccine called Bacillus Calmette-Guerin (BCG) was first developed in the 1920s.
+It is one of the most widely used of all current vaccines, and it reaches more than 80% of all new born children and infants in countries where it is part of the national childhood immunization programme.2 However, it is also one of the most variable vaccines in routine use.

-The BCG vaccine has been shown to provide children with excellent protection against the disseminated forms of TB, however protection against pulmonary TB in adults is variable.
-Since most transmission originates from adult cases of pulmonary TB, the BCG vaccine is generally used to protect children, rather than to interrupt transmission amongst adults.
+The BCG vaccine has been shown to provide children with excellent protection against the disseminated forms of TB.
+However protection against pulmonary TB in adults is variable.
+Since most transmission originates from adult cases of pulmonary TB, the BCG vaccine is generally used to protect children, rather than to interrupt transmission among adults.

 The BCG vaccine will often result in the person vaccinated having a positive result to a TB skin test.

-TB drug treatment for the prevention of TB, also known as chemoprophylaxis, can reduce the risk of a first episode of active TB occurring in people either exposed to infection, or with latent TB.
+TB drug treatment for the prevention of TB, also known as chemoprophylaxis, can reduce the risk of a first episode of active TB occurring in people with latent TB.
 The treatment of latent TB is being used as a tool to try and eliminate TB in the United States.